Xuexue-Jiang/Go-Projects/Slack-age-bot/README.md

-This is a Slack bot that can calculate your age.
+This is a Slack bot named age-bot that can calculate your age.

 Setting up Env variables are optional.